UKHomeOffice/engineering-guidance-and-standards/docs/patterns/reducing-code-complexity.md

 In function names it can also help reduce complexity by describing 'what' the function does, not 'how' it does it.

-#### Regularily refactoring code
+#### Regularly refactoring code

 Using refactoring can help reduce complexity, by splitting functions, reusing components etc.

 #### Balance coupling vs DRY

-DRY (Don't repeat yourself) is a software development principle that aims to reduce repetitive code by writing code once, and referencing it again later.
+DRY (Don't repeat yourself) is a software development principle that aims to reduce repetitive code by refactoring it into a shared function that can be called wherever needed.
+This reduces immediate code complexity, but introduces coupling between the pieces of code that call the shared function.
+Check when merging repeated code that the complexity reduction justifies the maintenance cost of coupling.

 #### Documentation

 Documentation is important for reducing complexity and providers insights into what code does and how it works.
+Documentation should include the team's standards and patterns allowing future modification in a consistent style with minimal extra complexity.

 Documentation is especially useful for new team members, enabling them to understand the previous structural and architectural decisions made.